Zenika/sensei/README.md

 ### Slides

-Write slides as you would a usual Reveal.js slides.
+Write slides as you would usual Reveal.js slides.
 Refer to [Reveal's documentation](https://revealjs.com/) for features.
 Note that the following plugins are enabled:
  - Markdown